 The stiles and rails of wood louvered shutters, raised panel shutters, and grooved panel shutters are assembled with two dowels held in place with polyurethane exterior glue and 3 ½” threaded screws.
 For wood board and batten shutter construction, horizontal battens are glued and screwed to vertical boards from the back.

-For an even longer-lasting, low-maintenance option, many homeowners are choosing shutters made of a composite material.
-ShutterLand’s composite shutters are made from Extira™ exterior grade MDF in a variety of styles – louvered, raised panel, grooved panel and board & batten.
+For an even longer-lasting, low-maintenance option, many homeowners are choosing composite shutters.
+ShutterLand’s composite shutters are milled from Extira™ exterior grade MDF in a variety of styles – louvered, raised panel, grooved panel and board & batten.

 Exterior composite shutter panels are assembled with tongue and groove construction, adhered with high-quality industrial exterior glue, with a 1” staple shot through the back tongue.

-Composite shutters are intended for decorative use only.
+Composite shutters are recommended for decorative use.
 The detail of all composite shutters is limited to the front of the shutter panel, while the panel back remains flat.
 Banks of composite louvers are crafted from a solid piece of Extira™ with no space between louvers.
+Composite shutters can be hinged to swing open and closed it the appearance of the back is not essential.

 Composite shutters are available primed or factory painted, but may NOT not be stained.